-Now that you have a clear understanding of why HR certification matters, you should also know what types of certification are available.
-There are two main types of professional HR certification: PHR® and SPHR®.
-The PHR stands for Professional in Human Resources, while the SPHR represents Senior Professional in Human Resources.
+Now that you have a clear understanding of why HR certification matters, you should know what types of certification are available.
+The four most recognized types of HR certifications are: SHRM-CP®, SHRM-SCP®, PHR® and SPHR®.
+The SHRM-CP stands for the Society of Human Resource Management Certified Professional, and the SHRM-SCP stands for SHRM Senior Certified Professional.
+Additionally, the PHR stands for Professional in Human Resources, while the SPHR represents Senior Professional in Human Resources.

-Certified individuals are usually issued a certificate attesting that they have met the standards of the credentialing organization and are entitled to make the public aware of their credentialed status, usually through the use of initials (i.e., PHR or SPHR) after their names.
+Certified individuals are usually issued a certificate attesting that they have met the standards of the credentialing organization and are entitled to make the public aware of their credentialed status, usually through the use of initials (i.e., SHRM-SCP or SPHR) after their names.

-Villanova University’s online program prepares HR professionals to take either the Professional in Human Resources (PHR) or the Senior Professional in Human Resources (SPHR) exam.
-This dynamic program includes one-year access to the SHRM Learning System, with practical exams and valuable study materials (a $700 value).
-The 12-week HR Management course contains the latest content including:
+Villanova University’s online program can also help prepare HR professionals for the SHRM-CP and SHRM-SCP certification exams.
+The SHRM-CP and SHRM-SCP certifications focus on both behavioral and technical competencies, which combined, allow for situational judgment scenarios.
+This dynamic program also includes more than one-year of access to the SHRM Learning System, with practical exams and valuable study materials (a $800 value).
+The 12-week HR Management course contains the latest content, including: